cometbft/cometbft/docs/architecture/adr-108-e2e-abci++.md

 call, but a specific test would need to be written to check whether it happens in the right moment.

+Moreover, both grammars, the original and the new, represent the node's expected behaviour from the fresh beginning (`CleanStart`) or after the crash (`Recovery`).
+This is why we needed to separate the grammar into two different files (`test/e2e/pkg/grammar/clean-start/abci_grammar_clean_start.md` and `test/e2e/pkg/grammar/recovery/abci_grammar_recovery.md`) and generate two parsers: one for `CleanStart` and one for `Recovery` executions.
+If we didn't do this, a parser would classify a `CleanStart` execution that happens after the crash as a valid one.
+This is why later when we verify the execution, we first determine whether a set of requests represent a `CleanStart` or `Recovery` execution and then check its validity by calling an appropriate parser.

 The `gogll` library receives the file with the grammar as input, and it generates the corresponding parser and lexer.
-The actual command is integrated into `test/e2e/Makefile` and is executed when `make grammar` is invoked.
+The actual commands are integrated into `test/e2e/Makefile` and executed when `make grammar` is invoked.
 The resulting code is inside the following directories:
+- `test/e2e/pkg/grammar/clean-start/lexer`,
+- `test/e2e/pkg/grammar/clean-start/parser`,
+- `test/e2e/pkg/grammar/clean-start/sppf`,
+- `test/e2e/pkg/grammar/clean-start/token`,
-- `test/e2e/pkg/grammar/lexer`,
+- `test/e2e/pkg/grammar/recovery/lexer`,
-- `test/e2e/pkg/grammar/parser`,
+- `test/e2e/pkg/grammar/recovery/parser`,
-- `test/e2e/pkg/grammar/sppf`,
+- `test/e2e/pkg/grammar/recoveryt/sppf`,
-- `test/e2e/pkg/grammar/token`.
+- `test/e2e/pkg/grammar/recovery/token`.

-Apart from this auto-generated code, we implemented `GrammarChecker` abstraction which knows how to use the generated parser and lexer to verify whether a specific execution (list of ABCI++ calls logged by the Application while the testnet was running) respects the ABCI++ grammar.
+Apart from this auto-generated code, we implemented `GrammarChecker` abstraction which knows how to use the generated parsers and lexers to verify whether a specific execution (list of ABCI++ calls logged by the Application while the testnet was running) respects the ABCI++ grammar.
 The implementation and tests for it are inside `test/e2e/pkg/grammar/checker.go` and